tonyOgbonna/Tom-Select-Field/README.md

 ## Introduction

-Tom Select Field is a Drupal 11 module that integrates the Tom Select JavaScript library with Drupal's form API to provide an enhanced select widget for various field types.
+Tom Select Field is a Drupal module that integrates the Tom Select JavaScript library with Drupal's form API to provide an enhanced select widget for various field types.

 ## Requirements

-- Drupal 11
+- Drupal 9.3+, 10, or 11
 - Tom Select library (https://tom-select.js.org/)

 ## Installation